The Ergohacks Verdict

-Mottisfont Abbey offers a rare commodity – it’s a hidden hide-out for peace and tranquility.
-The beautiful large lawns gently slope into the river and under massive trees there are many places to sit, walk and play.
+Mottisfont Abbey offers a rare commodity – it’s a hidden hide-out for peace and tranquillity.
+The beautiful large lawns gently slope into the river and under massive trees, there are many places to sit, walk and play.
 It changes personality with each season.
 It’s where we go in the bitter cold winter months for a walk in the winter garden and a hot chocolate at the Stables.
 In autumn the impressive trees change colour and carpet the ground with oranges, yellows and reds.
-In spring there flowers and roses in particular, that flower everywhere.
+In spring their flowers and roses, in particular, that flower everywhere.

 Travel season: All seasons

 On-line booking: No booking available or required except for special events.

 Opening: 10 am Gardens, Shop, Cafè; 11 am House and Gallery.

 Closing: 5 pm, House and Gallery closes at 4pm from 1 November.

 Map: PDF children’s map can be found here.

 Public transport: Nearest train station 1 mile walk away.